 For any of these solutions to be effective they must be planned carefully and abide by HMRC rules.
 For example, for an outright gift to be exempt from inheritance tax needs to be given 7 years before death.
 This requires careful planning to make sure you are not left short in later life by any gifts you make.

 Your adviser will discuss inheritance tax planning and mitigation, and advise on how this can be achieved whilst still achieving your other financial planning objectives.
-If you would like to learn more about Estate Planning, please get in touch.Contact Us
+If you would like to learn more about IHT Planning and Estate Planning, please get in touch.Contact Us